Twelve Days of Slayings: Murders Committed During Christmas and New Year’s

 Scott Kologi

-There’s no clear motive for why Scott Kologi did what he did on New Year’s Eve 2017.
-It was a small intimate gathering in the Kologi household, made up of Scott’s parents, his two other siblings, his grandfather, and his surrogate grandmother.
-His family had no idea how Scott was planning to bring in the new year.
+There’s no clear reason why Scott Kologi did what he did on New Year’s Eve 2017.
+It was a small intimate gathering in the Kologi household, comprised of Scott’s parents, his two other siblings, his grandfather, and his surrogate grandmother.
+His family had no idea how Scott planned to bring in the new year.

-Less than an hour into 2018, Scott had called his mother upstairs to his dark room where the lights were off.
+Less than an hour into 2018, Scott had called his mother upstairs to his dark room, where the lights were off.
 Scott was geared up with gloves, a leather jacket, sunglasses, and a Century Arms rifle ready to go.
-When his mother came into the room Scott opened fire on her, effectively shooting her four times in the head before she went down, lifeless.
+When his mother entered the room, Scott opened fire on her, shooting her four times in the head before she went lifeless.
 She never even had time to scream.
-Upon hearing the commotion Scott’s father rushed upstairs where he too was hit with lead.
-Scott managed to shoot his father in the back and torso before moving on to the rest of the family downstairs.
+Upon hearing the commotion, Scott’s father rushed upstairs, where he, too, was hit with lead.
+Scott shot his father in the back and torso before moving on to the rest of the family downstairs.

 Looking closer into Scott’s life, it seems that not all was well with him.
 Jonathan Ruiz, Scott’s surviving brother, claimed Scott had problems.
-It was said that Scott still believed in Santa Claus, was unable to dress him, and would still sleep in his parent’s bed.
-Scott’s family was aware that before the murders Scott had thoughts of murdering his family, but his father didn’t want him to share these thoughts with his therapist for fear of Scott being hospitalized.
-Scott’s attorneys claimed Scott had untreated schizophrenia, hallucinations, and severe developmental disabilities, and was reported to have had a psychotic break on the day of the murders.
+It was said that Scott still believed in Santa Claus, could not dress him, and would still sleep in his parent’s bed.
+Scott’s family was aware that before the murders, Scott had thoughts of murdering his family, but his father didn’t want him to share these thoughts with his therapist for fear of Scott being hospitalized.
+Scott’s attorneys claimed Scott had untreated schizophrenia, hallucinations, and severe developmental disabilities and was reported to have had a psychotic break on the day of the murders.
 Scott tried to plead not guilty by reason of insanity.
 The prosecution argued Scott was autistic, not schizophrenia, and therefore aware of what he was doing during the murders.

 Za’zell Preston

-Relationships can be tricky and there is never really a way to tell what one is capable of.
-It is usually believed that when one is in love they would do anything in their power not to hurt the other person or the family they build, but unfortunately, there are many who do not hold the same values.
+Relationships can be tricky, and there is never really a way to tell what one is capable of.
+It is usually believed that when one is in love, they will do anything in their power not to hurt the other person or the family they build, but unfortunately, there are many who do not hold the same values.

 Christmas Eve of 2011 would mark the last day in the life of Za’zell Preston, a blushing mother of three who was only months away from graduating college with a focus on domestic violence.
 Za’zell and her husband, William Wallace, were out at a Christmas party when they got into a drunken argument.
 The fighting continued when they got home, and it was so volatile that Za’zell’s oldest child woke up to witness the altercation.
 This was not the first time the children had witnessed their parents fighting, nor was it the first time their fights got violent.

 Things came to a head Christmas Eve night.
-Za’zell tried to escape the apartment but Wallace managed to drag her back.
-During the argument, Preston’s daughter saw Wallace pushing Za’zell through a glass table.
+Za’zell tried to escape the apartment, but Wallace dragged her back.
+Preston’s daughter saw Wallace pushing Za’zell through a glass table during the argument.
 The daughter and Wallace started to pull pieces of glass from Preston until Wallace picked up his wife to take her to the bathroom.
-From there Wallace dropped Preston on her head on the side of the toilet, and Preston never woke up again.
-Wallace was so callous about Za’zell’s passing that he put Za’zell’s body into bed without a thought, even with her skin being
+From there, Wallace dropped Preston on her head on the side of the toilet, and Preston never woke up again.
+Wallace was so callous about Za’zell’s passing that he put Za’zell’s body into bed without a thought, even with her skin being in the cold.

-By mid-morning Wallace called 911 saying Preston needed medical attention.
-When paramedics arrived Preston’s body was slumped over on the couch and it was clear that she had been dead for hours.
-Wallace tried to lie his way out of the situation by saying that Preston had hurt herself, of course, the paramedics didn’t believe him and police arrived shortly after to arrest Wallace.
-Preston later tried telling police that he was defending himself from Preston, but there were blood stains found throughout the apartment, along with holes in the walls and a door knocked off the hinges.
-Relatives of Wallace later testify that Wallace told them he was “on my way to the penitentiary,” and “we were drinking and during the argument, I tossed her around a bit.”
+By mid-morning, Wallace called 911, saying Preston needed medical attention.
+When paramedics arrived, Preston’s body was slumped over on the couch, and it was clear that she had been dead for hours.
+Wallace tried to lie his way out of the situation by saying that Preston had hurt herself, of course, the paramedics didn’t believe him, and police arrived shortly after to arrest Wallace.
+Preston later tried telling police that he was defending himself from Preston, but blood stains were found throughout the apartment, holes in the walls, and a door knocked off the hinges.
+Relatives of Wallace later testify that Wallace told them he was “on my way to the penitentiary,” and “we were drinking, and during the argument, I tossed her around a bit.”